-If TCU prefetch is enabled, a second translation fetch occurs after the original fetch.
-This second translation fetch is regarded as the prefetch because it is an advance fetch of the next translation that is to be accessed.
+The TCU can prefetch translations on a per-context basis to improve translation performance for real-time masters that access memory linearly.
+If TCU prefetch is enabled, a second translation request occurs after the original request.
+This second translation request is regarded as the prefetch because it is an advance request of the next translation that is expected to be accessed.
+This second request is Speculative and is used to allocate into the caches of the TCU.